RADx Accessible Tests - RADx Accessible Tests

 - Support for digital health platforms including ability to communicate results to appropriate healthcare providers and, as appropriate or required, public health authorities

 - Ability to work with/adapt to rapidly changing variants and be multiplexed and/or adapted for multiple pathogens/diseases

 - Experience, resources, and commitment of the team and applicant organization

-There will be a rolling submission and selection period beginning September 20, 2002 that is currently planned to continue until October 14, 2022.
+There will be a rolling submission and selection period beginning September 20, 2002 that has been extended until October 31, 2022.